4th-earth/site-fourth-earth/site-raw/content.md

 Life batteries represent the life force of a Character.

-- Characters MUST have at least one Life Battery.
 - Batteries MUST have multiple ways to recharge.
 	- Some recharging methods SHOULD be player initiated (sleep, for example).
-	- SHOULD favor a "both ways" approach; if batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
+	- The implementation SHOULD favor a "both ways" approach; if batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
 - The number of Batteries SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
 - Batteries SHOULD have the same maximum number of battery points; for each battery.
-- Batteries SHOULD be the same for all Characters (even non-player characters) in a Setting with the same rules applied.
+- Batteries SHOULD be the same for all Characters in a Setting with the same rules applied (even non-player characters and enemies).
-- Batteries MAY be created before play begins or created as the story progresses (Players may decide a stealth battery is appropriate while playing).
+		- Batteries MAY be created before play begins, however we RECOMMEND creating Life Batteries as the story progresses  based on the Actions of Characters.
+(Players may decide a stealth battery is appropriate while playing and add it to all Characters).
 - Batteries MAY be used to resolve actions.

 ## Characters

-Characters are anything within a [Setting](#setting) that can be personified by a Player.

-- MUST be part of one or more more general identities.
+- MUST be part of one or more encompassing identities.
 - MUST have one or more [Life Batteries](#life-batteries).
-- SHOULD be played by the same Player with every appearance unless otherwise agreed to in the Player Pacts.
+- SHOULD be played by the same Player with every appearance unless otherwise agreed to in the Social Contract.
-- SHOULD favor nurture over nature for Proficiencies.
+- SHOULD favor nurture over nature for Proficiency Ranks.
-- SHOULD have a unique name to distinguish characters form one another.
+- SHOULD have a unique name to distinguish Characters from one another.

 Examples: